-The Department of Public Property and the Office of Sustainability continue to identify energy conservation measures to maximize the City's operating budget and combat increasing energy costs.
-Despite rising energy prices, the City has reduced its operating costs for energy by nearly 29% since FY 2010 (see Figure 6).
+The Department of Public Property and the Office of Sustainability continue to identify energy conservation measures to maximize its operating budget and combat increasing energy costs.
+Despite rising energy prices, the City has reduced its operating costs for energy by nearly 28% since FY 2010 (see Figure 6).